 Fill the wok with water and bring to the boil.
 Place a shallow dish inside the steamer and place the fish on the dish.

-Heat the peanut oil in a small saucepan until really hot and spoon over the fish.
-You should hear a sizzle.
 Top with chilli, coriander leaves and remaining spring onion and freshly ground white pepper.